TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### Editing Properties

 To select an entity property, just click in the row that represents that property in the table.
-The row will be highlighted, and at the same time, the field which you clicked on will get a black outline.
-The black outline is called a _cursor_ and it indicates that you can change the outlined field by entering text.
-In the screenshot above, the "origin" property has been selected, and its key has the cursor, indicating that it is ready to be changed.
+The clicked field will be highlighted, indicating that it has focus.
+The highlight indicates that you can change the field by entering text.
+In the screenshot above, the "mangle" property has been selected, and its value has focus, indicating that it is ready to be changed.

 If you are changing a lot of properties, you may wish to navigate quickly through the table.
-You can use the cursor keys to move the cursor around in the table.
+You can use the cursor keys to move focus around in the table.
 Alternatively, you can hit #key(Tab) to move field by field.
-If the cursor is on a key of some property, hitting tab will move the cursor the value field of that property, and hitting tab again will move it to the key field of the next property, and so on until you reaach the end of the table.
-You can also move in the opposite direction by hittin #key(Shift)#key(Tab). #key(Return) moves vertically through the list, meaning that if the cursor is on a property key and you hit enter, the cursor will move to the key of the next property in the list.
-Use this navigation method to mass renamed property keys, for example.
+If the focus is on a key of some property, hitting tab will move the cursor the value field of that property, and hitting tab again will move it to the key field of the next property, and so on until you reach the end of the table.
+You can also move in the opposite direction by hittin #key(Shift)#key(Tab). #key(Return) moves vertically through the list, meaning that if focus is on a property key and you hit enter, focus will move to the key of the next property in the list.
+Use this navigation method to mass rename property keys, for example.

 To change the key or the value of a property, set the focus to the appropriate field in the table.
 If you enter some text now, that text will replace the key of the property.
 An alternative way to change a field is to click on it while its property is already selected.
 This will show an actual text field in which you can enter the text.

 There are several ways to add a property to an entity.
 First, you can click on the button with the "+" label at the bottom of the table.
 This will insert a new property with a default name and no value into the table.
 Second, you can hit #key(Ctrl)#key(Return) to add a new property.
 In both cases, the new property will be selected so that you can start editing its key and value right away as described above.
 Finally, you can add a property by changing the value of a default property.
 This will promote the default property to an actual property of the entity.

-To remove entity properties, you should select the rows in the table that represent them and hit the button labeled "-" at the bottom of the table.
+To remove entity properties, you should click the rows in the table that represent them and hit the button labeled "-" at the bottom of the table.

 ### Multiple Entity Selections